Yomguithereal/colifrapy/README.md

 # Options
 #    -a/--author [name] : name of the project's author
+#    -o/--organization [name] : name of the author's organization
 ```

 This will create the necessary files to start working immediatly.
 I.e. a command line hub, a base